US: Russia adds troops near Ukraine despite drawdown claims

 KYIV, Ukraine (AP) — As Ukrainians waved flags in a show of defiance of a feared Russian invasion, the United States reported that Moscow had added as many as 7,000 troops to forces stationed along the tense border — a warning that contradicted Kremlin declarations that military units were being pulled back.

-A Russian invasion of Ukraine did not materialize Wednesday, as originally feared.
-But after a handful of positive signals from Moscow that eased tensions earlier in the week, the pendulum appeared to swing in the opposite direction again.
+A Russian invasion of Ukraine did not materialize Wednesday, as originally feared while it watched Russia mass an estimated 150,000-plus troops on three sides of Ukraine.
+But after a handful of positive signals from Moscow that seemed to ease tensions earlier in the week, the pendulum appeared to swing in the opposite direction again.

-Western allies maintained that the threat of an attack was strong, with an estimated 150,000-plus Russian troops surrounding the country on three sides.

 At the heart of the crisis are Russia’s demands that the West keep Ukraine and other former Soviet nations out of NATO, halt weapons deployments near Russian borders and roll back forces from Eastern Europe.
 The U.S. and its allies have roundly rejected those demands, but they offered to engage in talks with Russia on ways to bolster security in Europe.